HospitalRun/hospitalrun.io/_posts/2018-07-01-help-wanted-a-message-from-the-co-founders.markdown

 In that respect, progress - not the project - has always been the aim.
 I've often said, "If HospitalRun solves a problem, great.
 If it's just prior work to a better, more sustainable solution, that's just as great."
 We saw a problem that needed a solution, and we leveraged the vantage point we had (at the time all as current or recent employees of [CURE International](http://cure.org){:target="_blank"}) to pursue a solution.

-I'd say we got pretty far.
+I'd say _the community_ got pretty far.

 # Since then...
 Four and a half years is a long time for anything in the tech world, and (not surprisingly) a lot has changed for each of the co-founders.